 Pason has a large customer base, consisting of both Operators and Contractors, and does not rely on any single customer for a significant portion of its revenue.
-During the year ended December 31, 2017, no single customer accounted for more than 10% of the consolidated revenues of the company.
+No single customer accounted for more than 10% of the consolidated revenues of the Company.
 The loss of one or more customers, or a reduction in the amount of business Pason does with any of its customers, if not offset by obtaining new customers or increasing the amount of business it does with existing customers, could have a detrimental impact on Pason's revenue.